 Timing is everything

-Correct timing is essential when using positive reinforcement.
-The reward must occur immediately (within seconds) or your pet may not associate it with the proper action.
+Correct timing is essential when using positive reinforcement training.
+The reward must occur immediately (within seconds) of the desired behavior, or your pet may not associate it with the proper action.
 For example, if you have your dog sit but reward them after they’ve stood back up, they’ll think they’re being rewarded for standing.

 Keep it short